IgorGRBR/ylib/README.md

 - `yprint_format.h` - is for internal use only.
 Do not include it in your projects.
 It contains helper functions for yprintf formatting.
 - `ystring.h` - contains functions for manipulating strings.
 Strings are an alternative to cstrings that contain both cstring itself and its length.
 They were developed for a scenario where the support of various UTF encodings was necessary, however I haven't encountered such projects yet.
 - `yvec2.h` - contains operations for 2D vectors of ints and doubles.
+- `yvec3.h` - contains operations for 3D vectors of ints and doubles.

 ## TODO:
 * Improve documentation
 * Make tests
 * Rename to yclib (or come up with a better name)
+* Structure sources better (update Makefile for that)